nair0lf32/zer0ne-blog/content/writeups/TryHackMe/Chill Hack/index.md

 Linkedin
         - www.linkedin.com/in/anurodh-acharya-b1937116a

 ```

-that was less chill than expected but definitelly not hard
+that was less chill than expected but definitely not hard

 I read some writeups to check and it seems that you can drop apaar's ssh keys
 to connect to the webportal on port `9001`

 people mostly found that port using `linEnum`

-I try to avoid those scripts as much as possible but they can have their utilty
+I try to avoid those scripts as much as possible but they can have their utility

-there is `port-forwarding` involved in this method so it's very interresting
+there is `port-forwarding` involved in this method so it's very interesting

 I recently completed the `wreath network` room so tis could be extra fun

 anyway...we are done here!
 Peace out!